-During the three months ended March 31, 2022, we experienced supply chain challenges, which we largely attribute to the COVID-19 pandemic.
-While the COVID-19 pandemic did not prevent us from operating our business during the three months ended March 31, 2022, we experienced increased cost to secure certain component parts in our products and to produce our products at our contract manufacturers.

-There may be long-term negative effects of the COVID-19 pandemic, even after it has subsided.
-Specifically, product demand may be reduced due to an economic recession, a decrease in corporate capital expenditures, prolonged unemployment, reduction in consumer confidence, or any similar negative economic condition.
+During the three and six months ended June 30, 2022, we experienced supply chain challenges, which we largely attribute to the COVID-19 pandemic and the general disruptions resulting from the ongoing conflict between Ukraine and Russia and related sanctions.
+While neither the COVID-19 pandemic nor the Ukraine-Russia conflict prevented us from operating our business during the three and six months ended June 30, 2022, we experienced increased cost to secure certain component parts in our products and to produce our products at our contract manufacturers.
+We expect these increased costs to remain high as the COVID-19 pandemic, the Ukraine-Russia conflict and their respective effects persist.
+As global economic conditions recover from the COVID-19 pandemic, the Ukraine-Russia conflict and the related sanctions, business activity may not recover as quickly as anticipated, and it is not possible at this time to estimate the long-term impact that these and related events could have on our business, as the impact will depend on future developments, which are highly uncertain and cannot be predicted.
+For instance, product demand may be reduced due to an economic recession, a decrease in corporate capital expenditures, prolonged unemployment, rising inflation rates, labor shortages, reduction in consumer confidence, adverse geopolitical and macroeconomic events, or any similar negative economic condition.
 Further, the travel restrictions on our business have limited our ability to support our global and domestic operations, including providing installation and training and customer service, which has and may continue to slow the pace of our commercial strategy, sales and marketing efforts.
 These negative effects could have a material impact on our operations, business, earnings, and liquidity.